kavyakushnoor/30days-of-Udacity/readMe.md

 ## Day 29:
 * Added text to the code in the Jupyter Notebooks above
 * Formatted and explained each variable with text and code

+## Day 30:
+* Ran final analysis
+* Built 3 different models to beat the benchmark model
+* Wrote final report and submitted it along with other files